Indonesian Government Cancels Komodo Island Closure

 4. Snorkel at the Pink Beach, Komodo

-The beach gets its name from the red grains of sand, which is created from the grains brightly colored coral, that give the Pink Beach its distinctive color.
+The beach gets its name from the red grains of sand, which is created from the grains brightly coloured coral, that give the Pink Beach its distinctive colour.

 5. Discover the Komodos of Rinca Island